fatiando/boule/doc/user_guide/normal_gravity.rst

-Notice that the overall trend is the same as for the Earth (the Martian ellipsoid is also oblate) but the range of values is different.
+Notice that the overall trend is the same as for the Earth (the Martian ellipsoid is slightly more oblate than Earth) but the range of values is different.
 The mean gravity on Mars is much weaker than on the Earth: around 370,000 mGal or 3.7 m/s² when compared to 970,000 mGal or 9.7 m/s² for the Earth.

+The computations of the gravimetric quantities in boule are accurate for oblate ellipsoids with flattenings that are arbitrarily small.
+In fact, even a flattening of zero is permissible.
+Whereas the standard textbook equations become numerically unstable when the flattening is less than about :math:`1-^{-7}`, boule makes use of approximate equations in the low flattening limit that do not suffer any numerical limitations.

 .. admonition:: Assumptions for oblate ellipsoids
     :class: important